BogibekDev/perfect_notifications/README.md

 > ⚠️ **Note:** The `apns` section is required for iOS.
 > The `title` and `body` fields act as fallback values.

+> ⚠️ **Note:** The default_* fields (default_title, default_body, default_sound, default_image) have higher priority.
+If a default_* value is provided, it will be used directly.
+If the field is missing or empty, the corresponding core_* value will be used instead — automatically selected based on the user’s saved language.
 ---

 ## 🍏 iOS — Notification Service Extension (NSE)